sylvialane/sylvialane.github.io/index.md

 order: 01
 ---

-# Wedding
+# We're getting married!!!

-Please join us!
+## Please join us!

-Sylvia & Lane
+Lane & Sylvia's wedding tour:

+- [x] Engagement in Maui
+- [ ] Opening ceremony in Ames
+- [ ] Signing marriage certificate in Fairbanks
+- [ ] Closing ceremony in Gambell

+## Come as you are

 This will be a laid-back ceremony; dress however you feel most comfortable (jeans and princess dresses equally welcome!)

-## Ceremony
+## Wedding Ceremony

 Saturday, May 24, 2025, 2 p.m.; stay with us after for treats & a dance or two

 Unitarian Universalist Fellowship of Ames